3 More Suspects in 2024 Adabraka Gold Jewellery Shop Robbery Incident Arrested at Ashaiman

 The November 2 robbery of a jewellery shop in Adabraka saw an armed gang reportedly make away with several bags of cash amounting to what was reported to be $500,000.

-Some videos showed the robbers loading the sacks of money into their getaway vehicle before speeding off amid gunshots.
+Some videos at the time showed the robbers loading the sacks of money into their getaway vehicle before speeding off amid gunshots.

 Further reports indicated that a stray bullet hit one person during the incident after the suspects opened fire, causing chaos at the Adabraka market.